hexagontruth/hexular/README.md

 ### Prepopulated rules

-Several predefined rules are given in `client/rules.js` though these are largely for convenience and not meant to be exhaustive.
-There are also several built-in "presets," or lists of 2-12 rules, in `client/presets.js`.
-(These are compiled to `public/build/client.js` as part of the build process.)
+Several predefined rules are given in `client/library/rules.js`.
+These are largely provided for convenience and aren't meant to be exhaustive.
+A number of built-in presets, or groups of rules, are defined `client/library/presets.js` and can be selected from the configuration modal in lieu of individual rules.

 ### Studio configuration and customization